cc32d9/eosio_light_api/README.md

 # Chronicle configuration:
-# "host" and "port" point to the EOSIO/Leap state history source
+# "host" and "port" point to the EOSIO/Leap state history source.
-# "exp-ws-host" and "exp-ws-port" point to the lightapi_dbwrite.pl process
+# "exp-ws-host" and "exp-ws-port" point to the lightapi_dbwrite.pl process.
-# blacklist reduces the amount of processing on bulky contracts
+# "blacklist-tables-contract" reduces the amount of processing on bulky contracts.

 mkdir -p /srv/eos/chronicle-config
 cat >/srv/eos/chronicle-config/config.ini <<'EOT'
 host = 10.0.3.1